Green Infrastructure

 A green roof is a vegetative layer grown on a roof that holds rain water and reduces roof temperature.
 Green roofs can be ornamental and low profile or used for intensive vegetable growing.

-A rain garden is a garden of native shrubs, perennials, and grasses which can withstand both drought and occasional flooding, generally planted on a low point of a natural slope.
+A rain garden includes native shrubs, perennials, and grasses that can withstand both drought and occasional flooding, generally planted on a low point of a slope.

 Permeable pavement is designed to allow percolation or infiltration of stormwater through the surface into the soil below where the storm water is naturally filtered and pollutants are removed.